Barberousse-le-bon/projet_OS_temps_reel_zephyr_appkituesamer/README.md

 For now the code version of the master branch is a version tha does not work in "real time" terms, it is a simple sequential code to test the functionning of each part and works like a charm.

-The version on the task branch does not work yet.
+The version on the task branch work using mutex.

 ## Additionnal note